A Simple Guide To Japanese Chopsticks

 Here’s how to hold chopsticks correctly; try to hold the chopsticks towards the back end, not the middle or the front (nearest to the food).
 For the total beginners, start by using a pair of lightweight chopsticks and gripping them towards the middle.
 Once you feel more comfortable, move your grip closer to the end of the chopsticks.
 A fun and tasty way to practice is to use your chopsticks to pick up various shapes and sizes of Japanese snacks.

-The Bokksu Market also has two cute games that are made to help you practice.
-One is a Pokemon Themed Chopsticks Learning Game and the other is a Duck Themed Chopsticks Learning Game.
+The Bokksu Boutique also has a Duck Themed Chopsticks Learning Game.
 Each game set includes a pair of chopsticks, a bowl, and bean shaped pieces that will help you practice.
 There are three different ways to play, sort, grab, or search.
-All three games are detailed in the Bokksu Market item description.
+All three games are detailed in the Bokksu Boutique item description.

 Now that you know how to use chopsticks.
 You should also learn basic Japanese chopsticks etiquette to avoid offending your dining companions if you ever make a trip out to Japan.